 Balancing food safety and sustainability goals is a vital goal of produce industry management.
 Under the Produce Safety Rule, co-management is encouraged but not required.
 On their farms, growers are active stewards of the land, protecting soil and water quality as well as supporting wildlife populations by preserving their habitat.
 At the same time, they must ensure that their crops are free from contamination that can cause foodborne illnesses.
 Use the resources below to learn more about co-management.

 - Co-Management of Food Safety and Sustainability in Fresh Produce (video; UC Davis)

 - Co-Management of Food Safety and Sustainability: more resources including fact sheets and food safety auditor information (University of California, UC Food Safety)

 - A Farmers Guide to Food Safety and Conservation (updated fact sheet; Wild Farm Alliance & Community Alliance with Family Farmers)

-- Food Safety and Conservation Resources (The Wild Farm Alliance)
+- Co-Managing Farm Stewardship with Food Safety GAPs and Conservation Practices (The Wild Farm Alliance)